How to back up with UrBackup to Exoscale Object Storage

 wget https://dl3.infscape.com/images/urbackup-app-10-13.sh && bash urbackup-app-10-13.sh

 - Agree to the installation.
-A password will be shown in the terminal, save the password as it will be used to access the web management interface.
+A password will be shown in the terminal.
+Make sure to save the password, as it will be used to access the web management interface.

-- You can use the Exoscale console to validate the appliance has the public IP configured.
+- You can use the console to validate the appliance has the public IP configured.

-- Open a browser and navigate to the public IP of the Infscape appliance using http: http://"public-ip"/
+- Open a browser and navigate to the public IP of the Infscape appliance using HTTP.
+For example, http://"public-ip"/.

 - Provide the password generated during installation process

-- If you do not yet own a license key login at: https://www.infscape.com/.
-If you just want to start go for a free Community Edition license key.
+- If you do not yet own a license key, login at: infscape.com.
+If you just want to start, select a free Community Edition license key.

-- If you do not have a UrBackup account register a new one with a valid email address and password of your choice.
-This account will be used to access this instance web interface.
-You will also receive event based emails (for example if your Infscape appliance is offline).
+- If you do not have a UrBackup account, register with a valid email address and password.
+This account will be used to access this instance’s web interface.
+You will also receive event-based email notifications (for example, if your Infscape appliance is offline).

-- You require a DNS entry to enable HTTPS
+Note that you require a DNS entry to enable HTTPS.

-- Provide the DNS name of the appliance, enable the redirect and accept the Let’s Encrypt Subscriber Agreement
+- Provide the DNS name of the appliance.
+Then enable the redirect and accept the Let’s Encrypt Subscriber Agreement.

 Configure Cloud Storage

-- IMPORTANT: Note down the Cloud storage encryption key and store it safely!
+- Note: Write down the cloud storage encryption key and store it safely.
 This key is mandatory to decrypt your backups if the appliance is lost.

-- Navigate to “Settings” -> “Storage” to validate the Cloud Storage is used
+- Navigate to Settings, then Storage to validate that the cloud storage is used.